CryptoGnome/options-wheel/README.md

   * Adding 5 days to DTE smooths the score for near-term options

 * **Option Selection:**
-  The strategy can select multiple contracts per underlying (controlled by `MAX_POSITIONS_PER_SYMBOL`) to enable position averaging.
-It filters out options scoring below `SCORE_MIN` and returns the top-scoring options while respecting position limits.
+  The strategy respects wheel layers per symbol, allowing you to sell new puts even while holding shares and covered calls.
+This enables averaging down when positions move against you.

 * **Cost Basis Management:**
   The system tracks all premiums collected from covered calls and automatically adjusts your cost basis.
 For example: